 Ferrets are quite skilled at jailbreaks, and have a reputation for escaping from any type of enclosure.
 They have the ability to get through even the tiniest openings, such as shower drains, and can easily maneuver through narrow gaps under beds and couches.
 Keep a close eye on your furry friend when they’re exploring their surroundings.

-Ferrets must have a roomy and comfortable cage.
-Make sure that there is an assortment of enjoyable toys!
-Just stick with safe options.
-Your tiny pal will also need cozy bedding, and accessories, like dishes and a litterbox.
-Ask your veterinarian for personalized advice, including recommendations for bedding and toys.
+When it comes to ferret care, it’s crucial to provide a roomy and comfortable cage for your furry friend.
+Ensure there is an assortment of safe and enjoyable toys.
+Your tiny pal will also need cozy bedding and essential accessories like dishes and a litterbox.
+For personalized advice tailored to your ferret’s specific needs, including recommendations for bedding and toys, consult your veterinarian.

 While giving ferrets baths is optional, it is important to regularly clean their ears and trim their nails.
 Hairballs can also be a problem.
 Consult your veterinarian for advice on products that help prevent hairballs.